Wenda Xu (许闻达)

 Publication: LLMRefine: Pinpointing and Refining Large Language Models via Fine-Grained Actionable Feedback

-Tiktok AI Lab
+ByteDance AI Lab

 Duration: 06/2022 - 10/2022